 - Discuss any reasonable adjustments if they are still recovering, but fit to work, or if they suffer with long term effects.
 You need to know if any medication will affect their performance or maybe their ability to drive into work.

-- Discuss any support that the individual needs to improve their wellbeing and avoid reoccurring absences.
+- Discuss any support that the individual needs to improve their well being and avoid recurring absences.
 Do this at the stage where you record actions to be taken under the company’s absence policy.

 Remember, you should not use a return to work interview form to place judgement or blame.
 A pro-active approach, highlighting the steps for you and your employee to follow, will benefit both of you better.

-Why businesses fail to use a return to work form in the UK
+why businesses fail to use a return to work interview form

 Firstly, having had an employee off sick, the team might already struggle with the workload.
 It can feel that diving straight into the daily workflow is the better option.